 The next step would be to have the ground coffee distributed evenly.

 Apply gentle pressure using the tamper.
-When the ground coffee is correctly tamped, you will get the espresso in the consistency you desire.
-Do not go into overdrive with the tamping as otherwise, the delivery of your much-awaited coffee will be sluggish and slow and your cream will not be light and creamy, it will be dark.
-Do not go about the tamping lightly as the delivery will then be real quick and the froth will be minimal and light.
+When the ground coffee is correctly tamped.
+Get the espresso in the consistency you desire.
+Do not overdrive with the tamping as otherwise.
+The delivery of coffee become sluggish and slow and your cream will not be light and also creamy, it will be dark.
+Do not go about the tamping lightly as the delivery will then be real quick.
+The froth will become minimal and also light.

-Any Excess coffee should be done away with from the filter holder rim and then it needs to be reattached by rotating firmly.
-Place a pre-heated cup under the spout of the filter holder and wait for the indicator light OK to come on.
-Once you have the required quantity of coffee, you can turn it back to the position it originally was in.
-Now sit back and relish your cup of fantastic, smooth, creamy espresso.
+Excess coffee should do away with from the filter holder rim.
+And then reattach it by rotating firmly.
+Place a pre-heated cup under the spout of the filter holder, wait for the indicator light OK to come on.
+Once you have the required quantity of coffee, turn it back to the original position.
+Sit back and relish your cup of smooth, creamy espresso.

 Coffee is no longer just a warm beverage that is used as a fuel for the working population.
 It is a drink highly enjoyable both when we are alone or in the company of friends and family.
 Wanting to have a sip of some high-quality coffee usually meant going to a coffee shop or a cafe, but with the rapid development of Nespresso coffee machines, we can now own a professional, home coffee maker.
 Choosing the best espresso machine led me to two similar products from Nespresso family, The Pixie and Innisia. but they do have some surprising differences.